anthonyquizon/zoetrope/README.md

 # Zoetrope

-A lightweight library for keeping IO at the edges of your apps browser GUI.
+A small clojurescript library for coordinating UI state

+IO changes on Animation Frame